‘SP Peer Worker’ program – expected release July 2020

 Stage 1 –Roses in the OceanVoices of In-Sight workshop is an externally evaluated, evidence based lived experience workshop providing the environment and process through which to explore personal lived experience and identify key insights and learnings, and how to utilise them to assist others.
 Before people can provide support to others through their lived experience it is important that they first develop a truly deep understanding of the insights they have gained through their experience and specifically from a recovery journey perspective.

-Before people can provide support to others through their lived experience it is important that they first develop a truly deep understanding of the insights they have gained through their experience and specifically from a recovery journey perspective.
+Before people can provide support to others through their lived experience it is important that they first develop a truly deep understanding of the insights they have gained through their experience and specifically from a re-discovery and recovery journey perspective.

 Stage 2 – Living Works ASIST (Applies Suicide Intervention Skills Training) is the most highly regarded intervention training of its kind internationally, and Roses in the Ocean is proud to be formally partnering with Living Works for peer development and a range of other projects.